2023 CTSI Pilot Translational and Clinical Studies Program (PTCS) Methodological Innovation Award Request for Applications

 - Lead PI must be from MCW due to funding source restrictions.

-- mPIs must have a primary affiliation with any of the eight CTSI partner institutions: Children’s Wisconsin, Froedtert Hospital, Marquette University, Medical College of Wisconsin, Milwaukee School of Engineering, UW-Milwaukee, Versiti, and Zablocki VA Medical
+- mPIs must have a primary affiliation with any of the eight CTSI partner institutions.

-- All PIs/mPIs must have a minimum of 5% effort and be fully vested in the project in both spirit and practice and contribute actively on the project.
+- All PIs/mPIs and co-investigators must have a minimum of 1% effort.
+The lead MCW PI must be fully vested in the project in both spirit and practice and contribute actively on the project.
 It is encouraged that PIs/mPIs seek institutional/department cost-sharing to support all or a portion of personnel effort, thereby leaving more funds available for other research expenses.
-Note: cost-sharing commitment documentation is not required at the time of application and is only required for projects which have received recommendation for
+Note: cost-sharing commitment documentation is not required at the time of application and is only required for projects which have received recommendation for funding.

 - All PIs/mPIs must be CTSI Members.
 To become a member, please complete the CTSI MembershipForm.